RuiyangZhai/DTXRquery/README.md

 head(client$metadata)
 ```
 #### 2. Filter and Load Data
-You can chain methods together to filter the datasets you need and load them directly into memory for analysis.
+You can chain methods together to filter the required data sets, download them and load them into memory for analysis.
 ```R
 # Filter specific data sets and feature types
 client$filter_metadata(